ekandreas/bladerunner/readme.md

 composer require ekandreas/bladerunner:*
 ```

-Now, WordPress will start looking for templates with *.blade.php.
+Activate the plugin inside WordPress and templates with *.blade.php are inspected and active.

 ## Hello World
 1. Install the library with composer